SPRING 2018 | DIY Screening Printing

 Learn techniques to print on various materials, and explore mew ways to express yourself in this modern digital age.

-At the end of the program, you will be able exhibit their work at the Wing early in 2018.
+At the end of the program, you will be able exhibit your work at the Wing May in 2018.

 The program is free and open to anyone.
 Come with your imagination and we will provide the rest.
 All materials are provided by the museum.

 March 16 – May 18 (every Friday)

 This session takes place onsite at the Wing Luke Museum in the Chinatown International District (719 S King Street, Seattle WA 98104).
 Light lunch will be provided for each class day.